niphlod/w2p_tvseries/README.md

 w2p_tvseries
 ============

-TV Series Organizer, built with web2py
+TV Series Organizer, built with web2py (works with python > 2.5)

 This app was born to accomplish some objectives:
 - use as much web2py codebase as possible